 Each year, US colleges and universities receive hundreds of thousands of applications from first-time domestic students, transfer students, and students from abroad.
 Key findings regarding application volume, acceptance, and yield rates include:

-Colleges Accept Nearly Two-Thirds of First-Time Freshmen Applicants; Slight Decline in National Average Acceptance Rate Stabilizes: The average selectivity rate—percentage of applicants who are offered admission—at four-year colleges and universities in the United States was 65.8 percent for Fall 2014.
+Colleges Accept Nearly Two-Thirds of First-Time Freshmen Applicants; on Average; National Average Acceptance Rate Rebounds: The average selectivity rate—percentage of applicants who are offered admission—at four-year colleges and universities in the United States was 66.1 percent for Fall 2015.
 The national average acceptance rate has edged up from 64.7 percent in Fall 2013, after reaching a low of 63.9 percent in Fall 2012.

-Decline in Average Yield Rate for First-Time Freshmen Stabilizes: The average yield rate for Fall 2014 (36.2 percent) increased slightly after a long and steady decline from 48.7 percent in 2002 to 35.7 percent in Fall 2013.
+Decline in Average Yield Rate for First-Time Freshmen: The average yield rate for Fall 2015 (35.1 percent) decreased slightly from 36.2 percent in Fall 2014.

-Transfer Acceptance Rate Slightly Lower than Freshmen Rate; Yield Much Higher: Among institutions that enroll transfer students, average selectivity for Fall 2015 was 61 percent, compared to 65 percent for first-time freshmen.
-However, more than half (55 percent) of transfer applicants who were admitted ultimately enrolled, compared to only 29 percent of freshman admits.
+Transfer Acceptance Rate Slightly Lower than Freshmen Rate; Yield Much Higher: Among institutions that enroll transfer students, average selectivity for Fall 2016 was 62 percent, compared to 66 percent for first-time freshmen.
+However, almost two-thirds (65 percent) of transfer applicants who were admitted ultimately enrolled, compared to only 28 percent of freshman admits.

-International Student Acceptance Rate is Low; Yield on Par with Transfer Students: At institutions that enroll first-time international students, the Fall 2015 admit rate for this population (34 percent) was much lower than the overall freshman acceptance rate.
-The average yield rate for international students is 52 percent.
+International Student Acceptance Rate is Low; Yield Slightly Higher than First-Time Freshmen: At institutions that enroll first-time international students, the admit rate for this population (55 percent) is lower than both transfer and first-time freshmen.
+The average yield rate for international students is 32 percent.

 Expand / Collapse All